-UPDATED 27Jul2018: Summer is the season you’re most likely to refinish outdoor trim, door frames, window sashes and finicky woodwork of all kinds, and detail sanders are tools I’ve come to rely on for this kind of work.
-Also called multitools these days because they can also cut and grind with different attachments, detail sanders are not for stripping back large expanses of bare wood.
+Detail sanders are tools that help a lot with wood refinishing work, and there’s really nothing else like them on the market.
+Also called multitools because they can also cut and grind with different attachments, detail sanders are not for stripping back large expanses of bare wood.
 A 6″ random orbit sander is my tool of choice for that, but not all stripping is about bulk removal of old finishes.
 When it comes to those small nooks and crannies that are part of most refinishing jobs, detail sanders are king.
 They’re so much better than fooling around by hand with little pieces of folded sandpaper in tight quarters.
 Current designs have been refined to the point where they deliver pro-grade results very quickly.
 That said, there still are tricks you need to apply to get the best possible results.

 Here are some tips I’ve learned the hard way: If you’re sanding wooden window frames, be careful not to scratch the glass with the edge of the triangular detail sanding pad.
 Abrasives mark window glass easily and permanently, as I know from my own mistakes.
 Another issue is how smooth you sand exterior wood surfaces destined to be finished with paint or varnish.
 You’ll create the most durable finishes on exterior wood if you don’t sand with anything finer than an 80-grit abrasive.
 This might seem too rough, but it’s best for exterior surfaces.
 Tests prove that this level of smoothness maximizes the absorption of finishing liquids.
 Also, you’ll find rounding over sharp edges and corners slightly helps the new finish last longer.
 This is where a piece of hand-held sandpaper makes the most sense.
 120-grit is ideal for this little job.
 Sharp corners are often the places where coatings spread out more thinly during application, and this thin film layer fails soonest while causing neighbouring areas to peel prematurely.
 Tear a standard piece of sandpaper in quarters, fold each piece in thirds, then get to work.